-Table 5 describes baselines and SFY 2018 targets for rolling stock, which refers to vehicles that provide passenger service.
-Green shading in the target column indicates that the target percentage of vehicles meeting or exceeding their ULB is smaller as compared to the baseline year percentage (a desirable change), while red shading in the target column indicates that the target percentage of vehicles meeting or exceeding their ULB is larger compared to the baseline year percentage (a desirable change), while red shading in the target column indicates that the target percentage of vehicles meeting or exceeding their ULB is larger compared to the baseline year percentage (an undesirable change).
+Table 5 describes baselines and proposed SFY 2018 targets for rolling stock, which refers to vehicles that provide passenger service.
+Green shading in the target column indicates that the target percentage of vehicles meeting or exceeding their ULB is smaller as compared to the baseline year percentage (a desirable change), while red shading in the target column indicates that the target percentage of vehicles meeting or exceeding their ULB is larger compared to the baseline year percentage (an undesirable change).

-TABLE 5

-Baseline Performance Measure Values and Proposed Targets for Rolling Stock: Percentage of Revenue Vehicles that have Met or Exceeded their ULB, by Agency and Rolling Stock Type
+TABLE 5 Baseline Performance Measure Values and Proposed Targets for Rolling Stock: Percentage of Revenue Vehicles that have Met or Exceeded their ULB, by Agency and Rolling Stock Type

-SFY 2017 (Baseline) SFY 2018 (Target)
+SFY 2017 ( Baseline) SFY 2018 (Target)

 Agency Rolling Stock Type Number of Assets Percent of Assets ≥ ULB Anticipated Number of Assets Target Percent of Baseline Assets ≥ ULB

-MBTA Bus 1,027 3% 1,023 25%
+MBTA Buses 1,027 3% 1,023 25%

 MBTA THE RIDE Vans and Sedans 647 29% 647 14%

 MBTA Light Rail Vehicles 203 45% 206 45%

 MBTA Heavy Rail Vehicles 424 45% 430 58%

 MBTA Commuter Rail Locomotives Commuter Rail 87 23% 90 20%

 MBTA Coaches 443 13% 443 13%

 MBTA Ferries 2 0% 4 0%

-CATA Bus 7 14% 7 14%
+CATA Buses 7 14% 7 14%

 CATA Cutaway Vehicles 24 0% 24 0%

 CATA Trolley (simulated) 2 100% 2 100%

-MWRTA Cutaway Vehicles 83 14% 87 0%
+MWRTA Cutaway Vehicles 82 13% 87 0%

 MWRTA Autos 9 0% 9 0%

 CATA = Cape Ann Transportation Authority.
 MBTA = Massachusetts Bay Transportation Authority.
 MWRTA = MetroWest Regional Transit Authority.
+SFY = State Fiscal Year.
 ULB = Useful Life Benchmark.

-The NTD defines a cutaway vehicle as a vehicle in which a bus body is mounted on a van or light-duty truck chassis, which may be reinforced or extended.
+&lt;sup>1 The NTD defines a cutaway vehicle as a vehicle in which a bus body is mounted on a van or light-duty truck chassis, which may be reinforced or extended.
 CATA uses eight of these vehicles to provide fixed route services, and 16 vehicles to provide demand response service.

-Simulated trolleys, also known as trolley-replica buses, have rubber tires and internal combustion engines, as opposed to steel-wheeled trolley vehicles or rubber-tire trolley buses that draw power from overhead wires.
+&lt;sup>2 Simulated trolleys, also known as trolley-replica buses, have rubber tires and internal combustion engines, as opposed to steel-wheeled trolley vehicles or rubber-tire trolley buses that draw power from overhead wires.

-MWRTA uses cutaway vehicles to provide fixed route and demand response service, and uses autos to provide demand response service.
+&lt;sup>3 MWRTA uses cutaway vehicles to provide fixed route and demand response service, and uses autos to provide demand response service.